k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_task_target_component.md

 - [Entity reservation](/articles/TDM/tdm_architecture/08_entity_reservation.md) - reserving entities for the user in the target testing environment.
 - AI training task - train the AI with a subset of entities for a [synthetic AI-based entities' generation](14e_task_source_ai_based_generation.md).

-When clicking the Target component, the Target form is opened.
+When clicking the Target component, the Target form opens.

 A different Target form is displayed based on the task's data type: